 2011-12: Fucale appeared in 58 games for Halifax and was named to the QJMHL’s All-Rookie Team.
 The Mooseheads were one of the league’s top teams, finishing second in the Maritimes Division and reaching the playoff semifinals.
 Fucale was 32-18-6 and had 2 shutouts with a 3.16 goals against and .892 save percentage.
 In 17 playoff games he was 10-7 (with two overtime losses) with a 2.88 goals against and .904 save percentage.
 Fucale played for Canada Quebec in the 2012 U17 World Hockey Challenge tournament, finishing with a 3.25 goals against and .906 save percentage in five games.

-2012-13: Fucale returned to Halifax after winning a gold medal with Canada’s U18 team at the 2012 Ivan Hlinka Memorial tournament in August; playing for a Mooseheads team that dominated the league, winning 58 of 68 games.
+2012-13: Fucale returned to Halifax after winning a gold medal with Canada’s U18 team at the 2012 Ivan Hlinka Memorial tournament in August; playing for a Memorial Cup championship-bound Mooseheads team that dominated the league, winning 58 of 68 games.
 Furcale was 45-7 with 2 shutouts and had a 2.35 goals against and .909 save percentage in 55 games.
-In the playoffs he was 12-0 series with a 2.02 goals against and .903 save percentage as Halifax swept its first three heading into the finals.
-Fucale and Eric Comrie were the goalies for Canada at the Ivan Hlinka tournament, with Fucale stopping 23 shots in a 4-0 shutout win over Finland in the gold medal game.
-Fucale was the top ranked North American goalie in Central Scouting’s final rankings prior to the 2013 NHL Draft.
+The Mooseheads rolled through the QMJHL playoffs.
+Fucale was 16-1 with 3 shutouts in 17 playoff games and had a 2.02 goals against and .918 save percentage.
+Halifax rebounded from a round-robin loss to Saskatoon in its second Memorial Cup game, defeating London, 9-2, and then skating to a 6-4 win over the Portland Winterhawks in the championship game.
+Fucale was 3-1 with a 3.52 goals against and .902 save percentage in four games.
+He and Eric Comrie were the goalies for Canada at the Ivan Hlinka tournament, with Fucale stopping 23 shots in a 4-0 shutout win over Finland in the gold medal game.
+He was the top-ranked North American goalie in the Central Scouting final rankings and was selected by Montreal in the second round (36th overall) in the 2013 NHL Draft.